JohnnyCena123/raylib-projects/README.md

 Feel free to contact me - either by opening an issue on this repository, or messaging me on Discord (`@johnnycena123`). \
-Or if you really want, you could open a pull request :)
+Or if you really want, you could create a pull request :)

 ## License